What are resistance bands?

 Living Well for Longer resistance band exercises aim to encourage over 50s in Worcestershire to stay active and well.

-Reduce falls risk improve mobility
+- improve balance: reduce falls risk and improve mobility

-Increase bone mineral density reduces the risk of fractures
+- strengthen bones: increase bone mineral density reduces the risk of fractures

-Can be modified for all abilities and be embedded within everyday activities
+- increase independence: can be modified for all abilities and be embedded within everyday activities

-Improve self-esteem and confidence
+- improve mental health: improve self-esteem and confidence

 The NHS recommend you do two strength and balance activities a week.
 Carrying out these exercises can count towards that target.
 Also, aim to do ‘moderate intensity physical activity’ every week.